AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithAttributes/SetAttributeValue_4.md

 ObjectWithAttributes.SetAttributeValue Method (IObjectWithAttributes, String, String, String, String, String, String)
 =====================================================================================================================
-AutomationML 2.1 APIModifies the attribute with the specified name from the attribute collection of the CAEX object, using the provided values.
+Modifies the attribute with the specified name from the attribute collection of the CAEX object, using the provided values.
 If no attribute with that name exists, it is created.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)